 Internet 3.0 will be another big step forward for technology.

-Before we take a look at the naming landscape we’re headed into, let’s take a quick look at the path we’ve already trodden.
+Before we look at the naming landscape we’re headed into, let’s review the path already trodden.

 In the beginning…

 … there was internet 1.0.
 Static pages.
 Beautiful websites.
 Like this one:

 And some of the most notable names?
 America Online, Geocities, Ask Jeeves.
 Craigslist.
 All clinging to a literal, physical presence: a country, a city, a butler.
 Craig.

 There were some odder names out there too – Yahoo springs to mind.
 But the impact of Google kickstarted a more noticeable trend of leftfield names for internet 2.0.